akleroy/cpropstoo/README.md

 encouraged to do so via pull request or email aleroy@nrao.edu about being added as a collaborator on the wiki.
 Thanks for stopping by!

+### Prerequisites

+The IDL Astronomy User's library is required to run the package and the Coyote Graphics libraries are a nominal (though currently unused) requirement.
+If you encounter any other dependencies, please email and we will endeavor to include the routine in this distribution.

 ### Examples

 A suite of rich examples remains under development.
 Currently the repository includes one full example applying the full analysis flow to an unnamed ALMA data cube.
-See
+See:

+* cpropstoo_example : a documented rich example application

+More examples forthcoming as papers using the code are accepted.

 ### User Tasks